isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

 the common APIs to create, read, update, and delete (CRUD) the configuration information in the respective databases.
 For example: the ``mysql_cb`` hooks library implements this API for MySQL while the ``pgsql_cg`` hooks library implements this API for PostgreSQL.
-In order to manage the configuration information in a MySQL database, both the ``mysql_cb`` and ``cb_cmds`` libraries must be loaded by the server used for the configuration management.
-To manage configuration information in a PostgreSQL database, both the ``pgsql_cb`` and ``cb_cmds`` libraries must be loaded by the server used for the configuration management.
+To manage the configuration information in a MySQL database, both the ``mysql_cb`` and ``cb_cmds`` libraries must be loaded by the server used for the configuration management.
+To manage the configuration information in a PostgreSQL database, both the ``pgsql_cb`` and ``cb_cmds`` libraries must be loaded by the server used for the configuration management.

 The ``cb_cmds`` library is only available to ISC customers with a paid support contract.